djdookie/Advisor/README.md

 # Advisor
 This is an open-source [Hearthstone Deck Tracker](https://github.com/HearthSim/Hearthstone-Deck-Tracker) plugin displaying a possible archetype deck your opponent could be playing.
-It also helps to track what cards remain in that deck.
+It also helps to track which cards remain in that deck.
 Popular archetype decks are downloaded from [MetaStats.net](https://www.metastats.net).

 ![Preview](https://github.com/djdookie/Advisor/blob/master/AdvisorPreview.jpg "Preview")